aio-libs/aiohttp/docs/client_reference.rst

    :param bool force_close: close underlying sockets after
                             connection releasing (optional).

-   :param tuple enable_cleanup_closed: Some ssl servers do not properly complete
+   :param bool enable_cleanup_closed: Some ssl servers do not properly complete
       SSL shutdown process, in that case asyncio leaks SSL connections.
       If this parameter is set to True, aiohttp additionally aborts underlining transport after 2 seconds.
 It is off by default.